lwjglgamedev/vulkanbook/bookcontents/chapter-09/chapter-09.md

-# Visual improvements and camera support
+# Chapter 09 - Visual improvements and camera support

 This is transition chapter.
 We will add small improvements and present some new concepts to prepare more relevant changes in the next chapters (therefore, it will be a shorter chapter).
 We will improve the visuals by adding support for transparent objects and mipmaps.
 We will also add support for a camera to move inside the 3D scene.
 Finally, we will complement the usage of descriptors by showing how to use dynamic uniforms.